Your Questions Answered

 Humanism is, in sum, a philosophy for those in love with life.
 Humanists take responsibility for their own lives and relish the adventure of being part of new discoveries, seeking new knowledge, exploring new options.
 Instead of finding solace in prefabricated answers to the great questions of life, humanists enjoy the open-endedness of a quest and the freedom of discovery that this entails.

-A Humanist or non-religious wedding is a ceremony completely devoted to the couple, as opposed to any religious requirements or tradition.
-In working with you to prepare your ceremony we first ask for a history of your journey together and your own desires for your special day.
+A Humanist ceremony is completely devoted to the couple, with no religious content.
+In working with you to prepare your ceremony, we discuss your own desires for your special day.
 Your wedding is yours to build in full and we feel privileged to help you make every aspect tuned to the people you are and the couple and family you will become.

 We want you to perform our ceremony.
 How do we engage your services?